mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 #### 1:00:38

-**Question**: When you’re talking about renewing ... in general, Buddhist person would you say their life is a little more involved around ceremonies, and not so much  ... *[unintelligible]*
+**Question**: When you’re talking about renewing...
+A general Buddhist person, would you say their life is a little more involved around ceremonies, and not so much ... *[unintelligible]*

-**Katagiri**: Well, that is a little bit complicated, and I cannot know exactly.
-But life must be simple is important.
-So if a human being renewed, then we can handle Buddhism as simply as we can.
+**Katagiri**: Well, that is a little bit complicated, and I cannot know, exactly.
+But it is important that life be simple.
+If a human being is renewed, then we can handle Buddhism as simply as we can.
 So I think first the important thing is that we should be renewed.
 Don’t you think so?

-**Same person**: I’m not really criticizing Buddhist ceremony or something outside, but ...
+**Same person**: So not really criticizing Buddhist ceremony or something [...] but ...

-**Katagiri**: No. In Japan, funeral service and memorial services are criticized by many people, because memorial service becomes more and more *the business*.
-So they don’t like it.
-So finally, recently, they have funeral services without a priest, and not using a temple but using a hotel.
-More than Christian; they don’t use anything, just putting flowers around and decorating and having picture there, that’s it.
-That’s the kind of thing happening in Japan.
-But a funeral service is a funeral service.
-I think the point is how to use this funeral service.
-Because already a thousand years ago, already our ancestors started to do burial services.
-I don’t think it’s necessary to maintain it, but I want to maintain that spirit of being considerate of others.
+**Katagiri**: No. In Japan, funeral services and memorial services are criticized by many people, because the memorial service becomes more and more “the business,” so they don’t like it.
+So recently, they have funeral services without a priest, and using a hotel instead of a temple.
+More than [in Christianity]; they don’t use *anything*, just putting flowers around, decorating, and having pictures there, that’s it.
+That kind of thing happens in Japan.
+But a funeral service is a funeral service; I think the point is how to use this funeral service.
+Because one hundred thousand years ago, already our ancestors started to do burial services.
+I don’t think it’s necessary to maintain [the funeral service], but I want to maintain that spirit of being considerate of others.
 That is most important.
-That is a funeral service or memorial service, okay?
-Because it’s very difficult to manifest this consideration or charitable... it’s very difficult to manifest.
-That’s why through the service and rituals, we can manifest.
+Because it’s very difficult to manifest this consideration or charitable [feeling].
+That’s why [we have] the service and rituals, [so through them] we can manifest [it].

 #### 1:03:50